 Cockayne syndrome is a rare disease, which occurs in about 1 in 500,000 babies.
-Aesthetically the babies’ symptoms include: smaller-than-usual heads, growth deficiencies, sunken eyes and look prematurely aged.
-They also are extremely sensitive to sunlight, and develop sunburn very fast.
+Aesthetically the babies’ symptoms include smaller-than-usual heads, growth deficiencies, sunken eyes and looking prematurely aged.
+They also are extremely sensitive to sunlight and develop sunburn very fast.
 Growth of the nervous system is impaired, and eye/hearing problems are common.
 Almost any internal organ may be affected.

 There are different forms of Cockayne’s syndrome (CS):

-Type I – This is the classic form, and appears early in life, soon after the first year.
-By the end of the second year it is obvious that the baby is very small and thin, and developmentally stunted.
+This is the classic form, and appears early in life, soon after the first year.
+By the end of the second year, it is obvious that the baby is very small and thin, and developmentally stunted.
 There is progressive deterioration in neurological, hearing and visual function.
 Death usually occurs in the second decade of life.

-Type III – This is the mildest and rarest type, and manifests later in life.
+This is the mildest and rarest type and manifests later in life.

 Parents of affected children have one abnormal and one normal copy of the affected gene, and show no sign of the condition.
 Both inherited copies of the gene must be abnormal, one from each parent, for a child to manifest Cockayne’s syndrome.
 Thus it belongs to the autosomal recessive group of disorders.